 However, there are a few downsides to the Marriott Bonvoy loyalty program.
 While lower elite status can be reached automatically with a Marriott co-branded credit card, top elite status can only be reached with a large amount of stays.
 This can make Marriott a less desirable program for those who travel infrequently.
 And for those who enjoy staying in more luxurious properties, Marriott charges resort fees on award nights.
 Other large brands, such as Hilton and Hyatt, do not charge such fees on award stays.
 Resort fees can sometimes reach up to $100/night, so be wary of this before your next booking.

 Despite the downsides, Marriott Bonvoy is still one of the best loyalty programs among competing programs.
 Here are a few numbers to summarize the Marriott portfolio and the Marriott Bonvoy rewards program.

 |Marriott Bonvoy points needed for a free night||4,000-100,000|

 |Number of redemption options||7 (Free nights, rental cars, Marriott Bonvoy Moments, travel packages, gift cards, transfer to airline partners, merchandise)|

 |Point value||0.77 cents (10,000 Marriott Bonvoy points are worth around $77)|

 How much are Marriott Bonvoy points worth?

 Marriott Bonvoy points aren’t worth a ton.
-They are generally valued around half a cent per point.
+They are generally valued around 0.77 cents per point.
 While this value is low compared with some rewards programs, it's a very standard price for hotel rewards — Hilton Honors and IHG Rewards points are valued similarly.